smaruf/readings/interview/java_interview_topics.md

 8. Provide examples of how to achieve the FIRST principle in unit testing.
 9. Discuss challenges in implementing the FIRST principle in a large codebase.
 10. How can the FIRST principle improve the maintainability of test suites?
+1. What is OAuth2, and how is it used for authentication and authorization in microservices?
+2. How does JSON Web Token (JWT) work, and why is it commonly used in microservices architectures?
+3. Explain the role of an API Gateway in microservices and how it helps with centralized authentication.
+4. What are the benefits and challenges of implementing Single Sign-On (SSO) in a microservices architecture?
+5. Describe how HTTPS ensures secure communication between microservices.
+6. How can service-to-service authentication be implemented in a microservices environment?
+7. What is the role of OpenID Connect in microservices authentication, and how does it differ from OAuth2?
+8. Discuss the concept of token expiration and refresh tokens in the context of microservices authentication.
+9. How do you handle user roles and permissions in a microservices-based application?
+10. Explain the importance of securing microservice endpoints and the common strategies to achieve this.
+11..
+What is the difference between authentication and authorization?
+2. Explain how OAuth2 works and its common use cases.
+3. How does JSON Web Token (JWT) authentication work?
+4. What are the benefits of using Single Sign-On (SSO) in an application?
+5. Describe the role of an API Gateway in securing microservices.
+6. What is OpenID Connect and how does it relate to OAuth2?
+7. Explain how HTTPS ensures secure communication between clients and servers.
+8. What are some common vulnerabilities in web applications and how can they be mitigated?
+9. How do you implement an application's role-based access control (RBAC)?
+10. Discuss the importance of token expiration and refresh tokens in maintaining security.